 The brood cycle can be manipulated in other ways to advantage.
 Beekeepers move their Southern Highlands bees to warmer climes and feed them heavily to prepare them for early almond and cherry pollination.
 Package bee producers use only medium strength colonies (~ 20000 bees) since, at that colony size, bees are primed mainly to raise bees.
 Using supplementary feeding these bees can be regularly shaken and still have their numbers build again quickly.

-Farrar went on to show how different systems of colony management effect the seasonal population dynamics as shown in Figure 3.
+Farrar went on to show how different systems of colony management effect the seasonal population dynamics (Figure 3).
 Honey bee populations respond radically differently at different latitudes and in different climatic conditions.
 For example bees close to the Arctic must be built to a very tight timetable, but the days are very long and honey flows can be short but very intense.
 Package bees and swarms follow the trajectory line AC initially losing bees reaching full colony strength in just over three months: an overwintered colony makes it within 90 days (3 months).
 Healthy overwintered bees with ample stores, starting from a better base line BD, make a peak population of around 50-60 thousand bees in a about 50 days (1 1/2 months).
 And strong enough colonies split and requeened are initially put back – the laying queen is deprived of some nurse bees – but two queens then laying together soon outstrip even the most producing single queen topping out at 90-110 bees timed for the main honey flow – line BEF.
 In this case, and unless the flow is likely to be extended, the excluder is removed to allow the colony to return to its ancestral single-queen condition.

 How well is a queen laying?